 - To ensure the Fire Safety Policy is promulgated to the entire College community.
-The Fire Safety Policy must be kept under regular review by Governors and the College Leadership Team - To check fire detection and protection systems are maintained and tested and records kept. - To ensure that everyone in the College (including visitors and contractors) are given clear written instructions on where they should go in the event of fire. - Liaising with colleagues to minimise the incidence of fire (fire prevention); e.g., good housekeeping and security - To produce an Emergency Fire Plan for all sites and put up notices in each room.
-And to ensure procedures and arrangements for emergency evacuation are regularly tested and lessons absorbed - To ensure fire escape routes and fire exit doors/passageways are kept unobstructed and doors operate correctly - To be responsible for organising suitable fire safety training and to maintain records of the fire induction training given to all staff - To ensure that fire drills are conducted on all sites. - To ensure fire risk assessments are conducted and that they are regularly reviewed and updated. - To ensure fire prevention measures are meticulously followed. - To ensure fire procedures and risk assessments are reviewed on each occasion that a building is altered, extended or rebuilt, or when new buildings are acquired
+The Fire Safety Policy must be kept under regular review by Governors and the College Leadership Team - To check fire detection and protection systems are maintained and tested and records kept. - To ensure that everyone in the College (including visitors and contractors) are given clear instructions on where they should go in the event of fire. - Liaising with colleagues to minimise the incidence of fire (fire prevention); e.g., good housekeeping and security - To produce an Emergency Fire Proceedure for all.
+And to ensure procedures and arrangements for emergency evacuation are regularly tested and lessons absorbed - To ensure fire escape routes and fire exit doors/passageways are kept unobstructed and doors operate correctly - To be responsible for organising suitable fire safety training and to maintain records of the fire induction training given to all staff - To ensure that fire drills are conducted. - To ensure fire risk assessments are conducted and that they are regularly reviewed and updated. - To ensure fire prevention measures are meticulously followed. - To ensure fire procedures and risk assessments are reviewed on each occasion that a building is altered, extended or rebuilt, or when new buildings are acquired - To record dates and any subsequent actions required after all fire practices - To ensure certificates for the installation and maintenance of fire-fighting systems and equipment are kept. - To conduct termly fire safety inspections. - To make more frequent informal checks to confirm that the fire safety rules are being followed and to record dates and any subsequent actions required after all informal checks

-- To record dates and any subsequent actions required after all fire practices - To ensure certificates for the installation and maintenance of fire-fighting systems and equipment are kept. - To conduct termly fire safety inspections. - To make more frequent informal checks to confirm that the fire safety rules are being followed and to record dates and any subsequent actions required after all informal checks - To ensure a fire safety report is included in the regular health and safety reports to the Health and Safety Officer and governing body
+• To ensure a fire safety report is included in the regular health and safety reports to the Health and Safety Officer and governing body

-6. Responsibilities of Staff Members
+Responsibilities of Staff Members

-6.1.
 Staff members will: